agodemar/FlightMechanics4Pilots/docs/_mypages/0000zz_misc.md

 ---
 layout: default
-title: Dynamic Aviation
+title: Pitching Moment
-categories: [menu, content]
+categories: [menu, content, intro, miscellanea]
-permalink: /mypages/dynamic-aviation/
+permalink: /mypages/intro-miscellanea/
 ---

+# Miscellanea

-# Dynamic aviation
+## Dynamic aviation

 Every aeronautical vehicle or device producing a lift or thrust force accelerates an amount of surrounding air in a downward and/or backward direction